Inuvil: Culture

 Most of them are Hindus Around 98–99% and follow Tamil Culture.
 There are many professional drummers who came from this village including famous Thadshanamoorthy.
 There is also a "Gurukulam" where most of the Hindu priests are educated here.

-Famous Hindu temples(இந்து கோயில்கள்)
+Famous Hindu temples

-In the village of Inuvil there are many temples.
-There are few huge historical Tamil kingdom era's temples.
+In the village of Inuvil, there are many temples.
+There are a few huge historical Tamil kingdom-era temples.
 These are still being well maintained by the people.
 The large temples in Inuvil are: